dataobservatory-eu/dataset/README.md

 name label; for example, in the famous `iris` dataset, the length of the sepal for each observation (row) is in the `iris$Sepal.Length` column.
-If we would like to add rows to this dataset, it is essential to know if the numbers in the `iris$Sepal.Length` are measured in millimetres centimetres or inches.
+If we would like to add rows to this dataset, it is essential to know if the numbers in the `iris$Sepal.Length` are measured in millimetres, centimetres or inches.

 When working with datasets that receive their components from different